kac101/Drone-project-with-betaflight-/README.md

 ## Project Summary

-This project demonstrates wireless control of a motor (LED for now) using a Raspberry Pi Pico W, MicroPython, and `ngrok` for remote access.
+This project demonstrates wireless control of a motor (LED for now) using a Raspberry Pi Pico 2W, MicroPython, and `ngrok` for remote access.
 A web-based interface with a PWM slider adjusts motor speed in real time over Wi-Fi.
-The backend is hosted on the Pico W and made publicly accessible using `ngrok`, eliminating the need for manual router configuration.
+The backend is hosted on the Pico 2W and made publicly accessible using `ngrok`, eliminating the need for manual router configuration.

 **How It Works:**
 - A MicroPython script serves an HTML page with a PWM slider.